ejodet/sample-cloud-native-toolchain-tutorial-20190509142331404/README.md

 [DevOps](https://en.wikipedia.org/wiki/DevOps) is a methodology that aims to improve development and operational efficiencies while enhancing partnership with customers.
 DevOps is more than doing the same things faster; it establishes a delivery pipeline that spans from ideation to monitoring.

-To start working from a DevOps approach, use the DevOps Tutorial Application project.
+To start working fdfdfdfdfdfdfrom a DevOps approach, use the DevOps Tutorial Application project.
 You'll get a project in [IBM&reg; Bluemix&trade; DevOps Services](https://hub.jazz.net) that is built by using the latest tools, deployed to [IBM Bluemix](https://bluemix.net), and has the foundation for test, scalability, and operations.

 Use this sample application with a   ([template](https://github.com/open-toolchain/cloud-native-toolchain-tutorial)) !